warp-ds/tokens/README.md

 ### Usage

-If you have new component to add tokens to(if you only want to update excistting tokens proceed to step 2):
+If you have new components to add tokens to (if you only want to update existing tokens proceed to step 2):

 1. Under applicable brand create a new yml file and preferably name it the same as the new component(e.g. button.yml if it is a button component)
 2. Update tokens needed.